axieinfinity/ronin-documentation/docs/apps/rns/manage.md

 ![remove](assets/manage/remove-primary.png)

-## Extend your registration
+## Renew your domain

 ### Grace period

-You can extend your domain's registration period at any time during the existing registration and within 90 days after it expires, which known as the *grace period*.
+You can renew your domain's registration at any time during the existing registration and within 90 days after it expires, also known as the *grace period*.
 During the grace period, the domain name is reserved only for its previous owner to renew it, and it can't be set as primary.

 After the grace period, the domain name becomes available for anyone to register.
 The domain may still appear in your domain list, but you are no longer the owner.
 However, you can buy the domain back at any time.

-### Extend a regular or protected name
+### Renew a regular or protected name

 :::tip
 To quickly renew your primary name, go to your account, then **My domains > Extend**.